List of Bad Company band members: Since 2001

 A third reformation of Bad Company took place in the spring of 2001, with Rodgers and Kirke joined by Colwell and Wills.
 Jaz Lochrie replaced Wills in 2002.
 In 2008, Ralphs joined the pair for a one-off show at Hard Rock Live.
 Rhythm guitarist Howard Leese and bassist Lynn Sorensen, both members of Rodgers's solo band, completed the lineup.
 The same lineup returned for a North American tour the following year, followed by UK and US shows in 2010.
 Another member of the vocalist's touring band, Todd Ronning, replaced Sorensen in 2012.

 For a US tour in mid-2016, Rich Robinson of The Black Crowes substituted for Ralphs, who was "not feeling up for" the shows.
 He later returned, but was forced to leave later in the year after suffering a stroke.
+Leese subsequently took over lead guitar.
+Ralphs died in June 2025.